mahdip72/deep_learning_project/DISFA/readme.md

 ![](aus.PNG)

-here are some example (AUs level showed in ascending order from left to right)
+here you can see some samples (AUs level showed in ascending order from left to right):

 ![](sample_6-au.gif)